 Young was called Lambing Flat during the goldrush.
-It is also known as Burrangong, which is derived from ‘Burra-n-dhang’, meaning ‘night’ in the Wiradjuri language.
+The town first developed between Chance Gully and Burrangong Creek, and was a part of the Burrangong goldfield.
+Burrangong is derived from ‘Burra-n-dhang’, meaning ‘night’ in the Wiradjuri language.

 The Lambing Flat Folk Museum is managed by the Young Historical Society Inc. and is staffed by volunteers.

 The Museum is one of the main tourist attractions for the Hilltops region and houses a valuable collection, including objects relating to the early days of Lambing Flat and Burrangong.
 Young has always been a multicultural community, whether people came seeking their fortune from gold mining, were convicts or free settlers, or established our rich diversity of agricultural pursuits.
 They have left us with a wonderful history.
 The Museum houses a collections depicting these early days and the development of the region since then.

 The Museum is divided into several themed rooms: